What is the Neutral Zone Trap in Hockey?

-In hockey, traps happen when the neutral zone on the ice becomes "clogged," meaning the defenders won't attack at the offensive zone and three to four of the forwards will stop their attack and head back to defend another area.
+In hockey, traps happen when the neutral zone on the ice is “clogged” with defensive players, making it harder for the attacking team to move up the ice.
 Traps in ice hockey are typically used when the defense feels outclassed on offense by their opponent.
-Pressure created by the trap can slow down their opponent and help predict what their next pass or movement will be.
-By keeping forwards in the neutral zone there is a higher chance that if the puck does return to them they can easily score or make shots on goal.
-In general teams will try to keep one forechecker and three to four forwards or players in the neutral zone during a game.
-The goal is to make the other team's offense feel like they have nowhere to go when "trapped."
+The pressure created by the trap can slow down their opponent and help predict what their next pass or movement will be.
+In general, teams will try to keep one forechecker and three to four players in the neutral zone during a game.
+The goal is to make the other team's offense feel like they have nowhere to go when “trapped.”

 How do you beat the trap in hockey?